 - USFWS Threatened and Endangered Species in Oregon

-- Washington Endangered Species Act No Effect Guidance (PDF) (Word)
+- Washington Endangered Species Act Guidance (for use in WA State only)

 HUD's Environmental Standards